mapzen/terrarium/README.md

 -  Implement a texture per tile method on Tangram

 - Faster voronoi algorithm: right now each B Tile takes almost a minute to calculate!
-Kevin offered himself to make a C program to do that
+Kevin offered to make a C program to do that

-- Add more vertices to compute on the GeoJson geometry tiles using contours lines.
-So we are sure is enough information to cover non urban areas.
+- Add more vertices to compute on the GeoJson geometry tiles using contours lines, so we are sure there is enough information to cover non urban areas.

-- Under zoom level 12 geoJSON tiles are too big (~10mb in the worst scenario).
-Maybe this zoom levels don’t need so much definition on the terrain geometry.
-Using simplify data coming form elevation contour and with heightmap/normalmap is enough.
-Contour/roads data is enough until between 1-14 the buildings are to small.
-Or maybe just heightmap/normalmap is enough user don’t really see the terrain under 12.
+- Under zoom level 12, geoJSON tiles are too big (~10mb in the worst scenario).
+These zoom levels may not need so much definition for the terrain geometry.
+Simplifing data coming from elevation contours and heightmap/normalmap may be enough.
+Contour/roads data is enough until between 1-14 as the buildings are too small to be visible.
+Or maybe just heightmap/normalmap is enough as users don’t really see the terrain under 12.

 ## Building your own set of terrarium tiles